zachcasper/resource-types-contrib/README.md

 # Radius Resource Types and Recipes Contributions

-This repository contains the core Radius Resource Types and Recipes for Radius Environments, enabling platform engineers to extend Radius capabilities to their Internal developer platforms
+This repository contains the core Radius Resource Types and Recipes for Radius Environments, enabling platform engineers to extend Radius capabilities to their internal developer platforms

 ## Overview